mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 If you're not coming from a development background, you may find this post on `Learning Python <http://www.mattmakai.com/learning-python-for-non-developers.html>`_ useful.

 This guide has a different focus from the above resources.
 Here I focus on explaining several ways of setting up a Python *web application* stack from server infrastructure through JavaScript execution on a user's browser.

+People learning Python generally have at least one of the three following
+goals:

+1. Build web applications
+2. Perform data analysis
+3. Script server administration

+This guide will be most useful to people in the first and third categories.